CharlotteGore/tick/Readme.md

 ## API

-### .add( function(elased, delta, stop) { ... } )
+### .add( function(elased, delta, stop) { ... }  [, start])

-Adds a callback to be executed every animationFrame.
-Callbacks are passed the passed ms elapsed since callback was added and ms elapsed since the last time the callback fired.
+Adds a callback to be executed every animationFrame which, when executed, is passed the amount of time elapsed and the time since the last frame.

-The third parameter is a function which will stop the callback firing again.

 #### Example